Janlorie/DataScienceMinor/Examples/Predictive Models.md

 smallest error.

 ### Linear
-Linear regression is the simpelest form of regression where you regress data to a linear line.
+Linear regression is the  form of regression where you regress data to a linear line.
 The function for such a line has a format of y= ax + b.

 #### Example